 Adult females create a redd, or nest, in the gravel to lay eggs, which are then fertilized by male sockeye.
 The bright red eggs stay buried in the gravel through the winter.
 In spring, the developing alevin, or young salmon, emerge with a yolk sac intact.

 Fry & Smolt

 Once the alevin shed their sac, they become "fry" and start to explore their freshwater environment.
-After seven or either months the fry travel down-stream, gradually acclimate to sale water and prepare for life in the Bering Sea and North Pacific.
+After seven or eight months the fry travel down-stream, gradually acclimate to sale water and prepare for life in the Bering Sea and North Pacific.
 At this point, they are called smolt and weigh only a few ounces.

 As adults in the Bering Sea and North Pacific, sockeye feed freely on krill and zooplankton, and mature to an average adult weight of about six pounds.
 Before they head home to spawn, the sockeye feed heavily to build up their stores of essential fatty acids and nutrients.